gerscully/socialApp/README.md

 ## UI Design.

-. . . . .
-Screenshots of app's views (see example below) with appropriate captions (user regeneration and login views, if implemented, can be omitted) . . . . . . .

 ![][Screenshot_Welcome]
 ![][Screenshot_Upcoming]
 ![][Screenshot_Past]

 ## Routing.
-. . . .
-List each route supported and state the associated view . . . . .

 + /upcoming - filters the event array by evtStatus and displays only the upcoming events.
 Includes a form to add new events.
 + /past - filters the event array by evtStatus and displays only the past events.